About Us » The Benefits of Girls-only

 Why Girls Only?

 Girls' schools regularly punch above their weight in national exams and dominate the top of the exam results league tables.
-In 2014 and 2013 Girls' School Association schools accounted for a disproportionately large share of the top grades in sciences, mathematics and languages.
+Girls' School Association schools accounted for a disproportionately large share of the top grades in sciences, mathematics and languages.

 Freedom from stereotypes

 There is no gender stereotyping.
 Girls' schools excel as much in subjects dominated by boys elsewhere such as in mathematics, physics and design technology as they do in English, drama, art and languages.
 Girls in girls' schools are also more likely 'to have a go' and pursue the sports and extra-curricular activities on offer.

 With only girls in the classroom and on the sports field, girls have freedom to be - and become - themselves and to explore fully all the education opportunities available to them.